 In 2013, while I was in the final stages of writing my third novel, Knights of the Hawk, I presented a paper at my first major academic conference.
 The Middle Ages in the Modern World, which took place at the University of St Andrews, was a gathering of some 175 scholars from across the globe, exploring how our medieval past has been remembered, depicted, referenced, re-created and reconstructed in more recent times.
 Drawing upon my professional experience, my paper discussed how novelists might go about presenting their subjects in a historically responsible way.

 After that, I became even more involved in the academic world, attending several editions of the Midlands Viking Symposium and the London Anglo-Saxon Symposium, and participating as a speaker in roundtable discussions on historical fiction at the Viking World conference in Nottingham in 2016 and the International Medieval Congress in Leeds in 2017.

 During all of this, I gradually built up an appetite for further research, and it seemed to me that a PhD was the natural next step.

 Where has your research taken you?

 Although my research is centred on historical fiction, it touches upon a number of other subject areas.
-Over the course of the PhD I have also been able to indulge my passion for – among other things – medieval history and literature.
+Over the course of the PhD I have also had the opportunity to indulge my passion for medieval history and literature.